Escuela Superior Politécnica del Litoral: COPOL

 The Polytechnic High School (Colegio Politecnico) is a secondary educational institution linked and colocated with the university.
 Created in 1995, it is located in the Campus Gustavo Galindo.

 ESPAE

 Escuela de Postgrado de Administracion de Empresas.
+ESPAE's programs are only limited to postgraduate (master's degree) studies.

-EDCOM
+FADCOM

-Undergraduate academics includes the School of Design and Visual Communication of ESPOL (Escuela de Diseño y Comunicaciónis'), which is associated with the broad field of Arts and Humanities of the International Standard Classification of Education (ISCED).
+Undergraduate academics include the School of Design and Visual Communication of ESPOL (previously known as Escuela de Diseño y Comunicaciónis', currently Faculty), which is associated with the broad field of Arts and Humanities of the International Standard Classification of Education (ISCED).

 FCSH

 The Faculty of Social Sciences and Humanities (Facultad de Ciencias Sociales y Humanísticas).